icub-tech-iit/creo2urdf/README.md

 Startup dll
 Allow_stop True
 Delay_start False
-exec_file /path/to/creo2urdf.dll
+exec_file \path\to\creo2urdf.dll
-text_dir /path/to/creo2urdf/src/creo2urdf/text
+text_dir \path\to\creo2urdf\src\creo2urdf\text
 END
 ```
-- Open CREO Parametric and the first time you will need to accecpt to register the plugin
+- Open CREO Parametric: on the first time, you will need to accept the plugin registration
-- Load the mechanism of which you want to export the urdf
+- Load the assembly mechanism of which you want to export the urdf
 - Press the button
  <img src="https://github.com/user-attachments/assets/d8ad3e71-baa4-40c4-9dbc-084962d425d3" width=800 align=center >

-- Select a yaml and csv configuration files with a format explained in the following sections, and the folder where the urdf and the meshes will be saved.
+- Select a yaml and csv configuration files with a format explained in the following sections, and the folder where both the urdf the meshes will be saved.

 ### Test your installation